OpenBankProject/OBP-Kubernetes/README.md

 ## 3. Deploy OBPAPI to Google Kubernetes

-Deploy the `obpapi_k8s.yaml` to your cluster.
+Deploy the manifests to your cluster.
 Kubernetes will read this and deploy the objects within the document.

 ```
-kubectl apply -f obpapi_k8s.yaml
+kubectl kustomize base/ | kubectl apply -f - #pipe from stdin
 ```

 Useful commands to see progress: